grame-cncm/faust/documentation/faust-manual/src/midi.md

 **Example**

-In the following example, the frequency of a sawtooth wave oscillator is controlled by the velocity value received on key 62 when a key-on message is sent.
-Therefore, the frequency will only be updated when receiving a MIDI key 62 message from channel 3.
+In the following example, the frequency of a sawtooth wave oscillator is controlled by the velocity values attached to `key-on 62` messages received on channel 3.

 <!-- faust-run -->
 ```